phcode-dev/phoenix-desktop/README.md

 # Phoenix Desktop
-This repo deals with Windows, Mac and Linux Desktop builds of [Phoenix IDE](https://github.com/phcode-dev/phoenix).
+This repo deals with Windows, Mac and Linux Desktop builds of [Phoenix Code Editor](https://github.com/phcode-dev/phoenix).

 Please see https://github.com/phcode-dev/phoenix on how to Contribute or get in touch with the community.